I love planning a good party – awesome decorations, fabulous DIYs, fun entertainment.

-You could even add glitter to the shapes to make them a little more magical.
+- Add glitter to the shapes to make them a little more magical, if desired.

 For the party, Ash attached two wood pieces to all of the foam boards with velcro, and then he put the wooden stilts into the ground.
 I didn’t love this part – it was time-consuming getting the wood into the ground, and it created little holes all over our backyard.

-Big Bird's Coloring Nest was the easiest to put together.
-It was simply a coloring station, and I definitely had a few kids sitting and coloring during the party - so I was happy we threw this one together.
+Big Bird’s Coloring Nest was the easiest of the Sesame Street games to put together.
+It was simply a coloring station, and I definitely had a few kids sitting and coloring during the party – so I was happy we threw this one together.